NIH T-32 Research Training Grant

 Mary L. “Nora” Disis, MD

-Dr. Disis is a Professor clinician-scientist in UW Medical Oncology and a Member of the FHCRC.
+Dr. Disis is a Professor and a physician-scientist in UW Medical Oncology and a Member of the FHCRC.
 Dr. Disis is the Associate Dean for Translational Science, PD/PI of the Institute of Translational Health Sciences (NIH UL1 Clinical & Translational Science Award) with multiple integrated research training programs, and recipient of many NIH research and program project awards.
-Her research addresses the discovery of new molecular immunologic targets in solid tumors for development of vaccine and cellular therapy for the treatment and prevention of common malignancies.
+She also directs the UW Medicine Cancer Vaccine Institute which is focused on the development of tumor antigen specific vaccines for the prevention of cancer and cancer relapse.
+Major projects include: (1) vaccine development and antigen identification including using high throughput screening techniques to identify immunogenic proteins that may be useful in the primary prevention and treatment of cancer via vaccines, (2) developing methods of adoptive T-cell therapy using vaccine primed cells for the treatment and control of advanced stage cancers, and (3) biomarker development including proteomics and genomics and the use high throughput techniques to assess adaptive immune function and antigen specificity to assess cancer prognosis and cancer diagnostics.
 Dr. Disis is currently serving as the Primary Research Mentor for one Resident Research Trainee.

 William Dobyns, MD